umccr/holmes/README.md

 ## Design

-The service maintains an S3 bucket that stores fingerprint files (~200k per BAM) and then provides AWS Steps functions that operate to run `somalier` over these files.
+The service maintains an S3 bucket that stores fingerprint files (~200k per BAM) and then provides AWS Steps/Lambda functions that operate to run `somalier` over these files.

 ```mermaid
   graph TD;